bmezaris/Gated-ViGAT/README.md

 For more informations extracting or obtaining these features please see <a href="https://github.com/bmezaris/ViGAT" target="_blank">ViGAT: Bottom-up event recognition and explanation in video using factorized graph attention network</a>.

+Furthermore, in order to train Gated-ViGAT on any video-dataset, the corresponding ViGAT model should be present.
+The models for ActivityNet [1] and miniKinetics [2] are available inside ```weights/``` folder.

 ### Training

-Ιn order to train Gated-ViGAT on any video-dataset, the corresponding ViGAT model should be present.
-The models for ActivityNet [1] and miniKinetics [2] are available inside ```weights/``` folder.
 To train a new gate , run
 ```
 python train_gate.py weights/<vigat model>.pt --dataset_root <dataset dir> --dataset [<actnet|minikinetics>]
 ```